-- begin ’emotionally present’; that is, saying what I feel, now.
+- stay ’emotionally present’; that is, saying what I feel, now.

-- the ability to explore significant relationships in a problem-oriented manner.
+- fosters your ability to explore significant relationships in a problem-oriented manner.

-- taking personal responsibility and knowing what is mine, and what is yours.
+- takes personal responsibility and knowing what is theirs, and what is yours.

-- letting go of the past, and still knowing the past.
+- able to demonstrate the skills of letting go of the past, yet still knowing their past.